Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 As mentioned earlier, a typical example of measure equivalent groups comes from two lattices in a common locally compact second countable group.
 A consequence of our work is that there are no interesting lattice embeddings of $\Out(F_N)$ into any locally compact second countable group.

-\begin{theo} Let $N\ge 3$, and let $\Gamma$ be a finite-index subgroup of $\Out(F_N)$.
+\begin{theo}[see proof page~\pageref{proof:lattice}] Let $N\ge 3$, and let $\Gamma$ be a finite-index subgroup of $\Out(F_N)$.
 Let $H$ be a locally compact second countable group (equipped with its left Haar measure), and let $\sigma:\Gamma\to H$ be an injective homomorphism, such that $\sigma(\Gamma)$ is a lattice in $H$ (i.e.\ $\sigma(\Gamma)$ is discrete in $H$ and has finite Haar covolume).

 Then there exists a continuous homomorphism $\Phi_0:H\to\Out(F_N)$ with compact kernel such that for all $\gamma\in\Gamma$, one has $\Phi_0(\sigma(\gamma))=\gamma$. \end{theo}

 This implies in particular that $H$ has infinitely many connected components and $\sigma(\Gamma)$ is cocompact in $H$.
 By viewing $\Out(F_N)$ as a lattice in the automorphism group of its Cayley graph, we reach the following corollary, which was suggested to us by Jingyin Huang.